 First year students will have the opportunity to meet with a Student Success Peer Advisor.
-Whereas second year students will be assigned to a staff advisor.
+Whereas continuing Undeclared students will be assigned to a staff advisor.
 In each case we encourage students to enroll in general education courses and assist students in doing so.

 We encourage students to read the current CSUSB Bulletin of Courses (catalog) to get information about the University, its majors and their related career opportunities.

 We help students to make a list of majors in which they are interested and provide contact information for the majors' advisors.
 During those meetings students are encouraged to inquire about academic requirements, career opportunities, possible scholarships and additional programs associated with the major.